CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 ### **9. The Herbalist's Shop**

-In the past, this establishment served as an herb and alchemy shop owned by Mirna Dendrar's family, who now resides in Tuntin (see encounter 5 in the "Redbrand Hideout" section).
+In the past, this establishment served as an herb and alchemy shop owned by Mirna Dendrar's family, who now resides in Tuntin (see encounter 5 in the "Lavender Lancer Hideout" section).

 ```
 The ruined shop is replete with dilapidated storage shelves and broken furniture.
 Among the weeds and rubble, you'll spot fragments of glass and pottery, alongside decaying books and casks.